antonio708763/HaaS-platformV2/stacks/reverse-proxy/README.md

 - `docs/domain-and-dns-standard.md`

-Traefik should remain minimal and stable.
+Traefik should remain stable and standardized.

-All complexity should live inside service stacks, not the reverse proxy stack.
+All complexity should live inside the service stacks, not the reverse proxy stack.